 Until the Meiji period (1868-1912), torii was routinely adorned with plaques carrying Buddhist sutras.
 The association between Japanese Buddhism and the torii is old and profound as we call a mixture of Shintoism and Buddhism.

 Gate to the Divine – Japanese Shrine Gate, Torii

 As we have seen, torii is a sign which shows the boundary where the secular ends and the sacred begins.

 The red torii is believed to have the power to shun bad things.
-There are about 80,000 shrines from small to large in size in Japan.
+There exists about 80,000 shrines from small to large in size in Japan.

 Although not every shrine has a Shinto priest, still, just entering the site of the shrine gives you a chance to feel the sense of sacredness.